Teen Suicide Prevention

 Join us and pledge your support to #IWasMadeFor.
 This campaign serves to remind all of us that help should always be available for those in need.

-Newport Academy CEO Jamison Monroe praised TWLOHA for its tireless work raising awareness.
+Newport Academy Founder Jamison Monroe praised TWLOHA for its tireless work raising awareness.
 The organization provides help to those in need, creating a platform for discussion around teen suicide.
 Ultimately, what’s most important, he says, is breaking through the stigma and taboo around this topic.
 And letting teens know they are not “broken” or “bad.”